-So to begin, if I were stranded on a desert Island and could only take one book with me besides my Study Bible, it would have to be the Strong’s Exhaustive Concordance of the Bible.
-Here’s a picture of my beloved dog-eared copy circa 1975.
+So to begin, if I were stranded on a desert Island and could take just one book with me besides my Study Bible (which by the way is the MacArthur Study Bible ), it would have to be the Strong’s Exhaustive Concordance of the Bible.
+Here’s a shot of my beloved dog-eared copy circa 1975.

 Each verse in the main concordance includes a number known as “Strong’s Numbers” which refers to the back of the book to either the Hebrew and Chaldee Dictionary of the Old Testament or the New Testament Greek Dictionary.
 This is a great tool for people like me, who don’t know Greek or Hebrew.

 All total, the Strong’s lists 8674 Hebrew root words used in the Old Testament and 5624 Greek root words used in the New Testament.
 Quite often one word will be used in the English when there are several different words in the original language that can take on different meanings.